Containerizing own applications

 - MYSQL_PASSWORD=wordpress

-# networks must be explicitely stated in each service
+# networks must be explicitly stated in each service

 networks: